 With your application you'll need to include:

-- a current copy of the Certificate of Title for your property that is less than 3 months old
+- A current copy of the Certificate of Title for your property that is less than 3 months old.
+You can find more information about land titles on the Environment, Land, Water and Planning website.

-- whether a pre-application meeting has taken place.
+- information on whether a pre-application meeting has taken place.

 We have developed planning permit application checklists, which you can find on our planning forms and checklists page.